Positron and RStudio

 Step 5: Verify Everything Worked

-Alternative: SSH Keys (For the Adventurous)
+Alternative: SSH Keys (For the Long Haul)

-If you’re interested in the SSH approach, see Happy Git with R, Chapters 10-12.
+Interested?
+See Happy Git with R, Chapters 10-12.
 For now, the PAT method will serve you well.

-Using Git in RStudio
+Using Git in Practice

-- Pull: Download changes from GitHub
+- Pull: Download changes from GitHub (always do this before starting work)

 - Commit: Save a snapshot of your changes with a descriptive message